Villa Cornaro

 Villa Cornaro is a patrician villa in Piombino Dese, about 30 km northwest of Venice, Italy.
 It was designed by the Italian Renaissance architect Andrea Palladio in 1552 and is illustrated and described by him in Book Two of his 1570 masterwork, I quattro libri dell'architettura (The Four Books on Architecture).
+Villa Cornaro is an example of one of Palladio's designs whose influence can be seen in later architecture.
+In efforts on preservation, Villa Cornaro has not always remained in the possession of the state.

 Architecture

-Villa Cornaro was mainly constructed in 1553–1554, with additional work into the 1590s, after Palladio had died, for Giorgio Cornaro, younger son of a wealthy family.
-It represents one of the most exemplary illustrations of a Renaissance villa during this time frame.
-The north façade has an innovative projecting central portico-loggia that is a flexible living space out of the sun and open to cooling breezes.
-The interior space is a harmonious arrangement of the strictly symmetrical floor plans on which Palladio insisted without exception.
+The designing of the Villa Cornaro's main body took place between 1551 and 1552, with it being usable as of 1554.
+The side wings of the villa would not be brought to completion until 1596 by Vincenzo Scamozzi.
+In this time period Palladio began to alter his use of orders, architectural styles, within buildings.The Villa Cornaro marks one of Palladio's first uses of the pedimented portico.
+The villa was designed in a period of time when Palladio's method of designing was changing.
+The north façade has a projecting central portico-loggia that is a flexible living space out of the sun and open to cooling breezes.
+The interior space of the villa showcases a symmetrical arrangement, a main principle of Palladio's architecture.
 Rooms of inter-related proportions composed of squares and rectangles flank a central axial vista, which extends through the house.
 As Rudolf Wittkower noted, by moving subsidiary staircases into the projecting wings and filling matching corner spaces with paired oval principal stairs, space was left for a central salone, which is fully as wide as the porticos.
-The central core of the villa forms a rectangle in which there are six repetitions of an elegant standard module.
-The interior has 18th-century frescos by Mattia Bortoloni and stuccos by Camillo Mariani.
+The central core of the villa forms a rectangle in which there are six repetitions of a standard module.
+As of the year 1717, Mattia Bortoloni was commissioned for the creation of over one hundred frescos to decorate the Villa Interior.
+The frescos that occupy the first floor depict various scenes from the Old Testament; the second floor frescos display scenes of the New Testament.
+Other artistic endeavors that occupy the villa include six sculptural portraits portraying important figures to the family.
+Some of the depictions include Catherine Cornaro (the Queen of Cyprus), Doge Marco Cornaro (the builder of the villa), and Admiral Giorgio Cornaro.
+These additions to the Villa Cornaro were completed by sculptor Camillo Mariani.